 What are Red Light Cameras?

 Red Light Cameras (sometimes called red light speed cameras) are an automated law enforcement tool in NSW.
-Failing to stop at a red light, if detected by a Red Light Camera, can land you on the wrong side of the law including three (3) demerit points (which can mean the potential loss of your drivers license) and a substantial fine.
+Running a red light, if detected by a Red Light Camera, can land you on the wrong side of the law including three (3) demerit points (which can mean the potential loss of your drivers license) and a substantial fine.

 Red-light speed cameras enforce both red-light and speeding offences.
 As well as detecting vehicles that fail to stop at a red light, they can detect those exceeding the speed limit at all times, no matter the phase of the traffic light.

-What happens if I am caught by a Red Light Camera?
+What happens if I am caught by a Red Light Camera in NSW?

-If you want to appeal the traffic light offence, our lawyers can negotiate with the NSW Police Force to have the charges dropped.
+If you want to appeal the red light camera fine or dispute the penalty, our expert traffic lawyers can negotiate with the NSW Police Force to have the charges dropped.